1990 massacre of Sri Lankan Police officers: Massacre

+On 10 June 1990, a Muslim tailor, who worked for the LTTE, got into a fight with a Sinhalese man in Batticaloa after the former made advances on the latter's wife.
+Both were taken to hospital.
+The police claimed that LTTE cadres had visited the hospital but could not locate the tailor.
+In response, the cadres took two policemen hostage from the station.

-On 11 June 1990, at around 6:00 a.m., the Liberation Tigers of Tamil Eelam (LTTE) surrounded the Batticaloa police station and abducted three police officers.
+The next morning, 200 LTTE cadres armed themselves.
+At around 6:00 a.m., the Liberation Tigers of Tamil Eelam (LTTE) surrounded the Batticaloa police station and abducted three police officers.
 About an hour later, approximately 250 armed LTTE cadres occupied the station.
 The Sinhalese police officers, along with their families, were sent to the airport, while the Tamil police officers and their families were taken to St. Mary’s Church.
 The acting officer-in-charge and four other police officers were detained.
 The LTTE also seized Rs.
 45 million in cash, gold jewellery, and a cache of weapons, including 109 T 56 rifles, 77 T 84S rifles, 28 light machine guns, 29 self-loading rifles, 65 submachine guns, 78 .303 rifles, and 78 SAR 80 guns.

 The LTTE issued an ultimatum for all police stations in the Eastern Province to be vacated by 2:30 p.m. or face dire consequences.
 The Inspector General of Police (IGP), Ernest Perera, subsequently instructed officers to surrender, following an order from President Ranasinghe Premadasa.
 The police laid down their arms after being promised safe conduct and subsequent release.